-PhD & post-doctoral positions are available in our lab in the broad field of computational biophysics.
+A novel post-doctoral position is available in the Palermo lab in the broad field of computational biophysics and Molecular Dynamics (MD).

 Motivation in learning and developing unconventional computational approaches during the appointment will be key for the successful applicant.